 It’s a common misconception that contributing to a pension or retirement fund means you get money back from SARS.
 It makes it seem like pension fund contributions trigger a cash rebate.
 In reality, contributions to retirement funds reduce your tax liability.
 The reason you get money back at the end of the year is because you are in a lower tax bracket.
 Since you paid tax at a higher level through your pay-as-you-earn (PAYE) contributions, the money you get back is basically a refund.

-This is great news, because it means you might get the benefit of a lower tax bracket without contributing the maximum allowable 27.5% to your pension product.
+This is great news, because it means you might get the benefit of a lower tax bracket while contributing the maximum allowable 27.5% to your pension product.
 In addition to that delicious refund, a lower tax bracket also has implications for how much tax you pay on capital gains and interest.

 In this post we are going to help you work out by how much your tax liability would reduce if you contributed higher or lower amounts to your Regulation 28-compliant retirement savings product.
 For the sake of this calculation, we are going to assume that your salary is the only income you earn during the year.
 We do this because your retirement fund contributions are deducted from your net income, which accounts for additional sources of income like rental income and dividends.